YTLLL/Machine-Learning-edX-Prediction/README.md

 ## Others

-Other files are past practices of Machine Learning study
+Please see practice folder for past practices of Machine Learning study